What Are Totipotent Stem Cells?

 Totipotent stem cells differ from pluripotent cells, which can differentiate into cells from any of the three germ layers, and multipotent cells which are less potent.

 Why the fuss about totipotent stem cells?Totipotent stem cells are unique as they have a greater developmental potential compared with other stem cells.
-Having the ability to isolate and culture totipotent stem cells creates many therapeutic and research possibilities1 related to:
+Having the ability to isolate and culture totipotent stem cells creates many therapeutic and research possibilities related to:1

 - Studying zygotic genome activation (the point at which development becomes exclusively controlled by the zygotic genome, rather than the maternal genome)4